Thomas D'Arcy McGee: Assassination

 Plaque in English and French installed near the site of the assassination.

 On 7 April 1868, McGee participated in a parliamentary debate that went on past midnight.
 After finishing, he walked back to the boarding house where he was staying.
 McGee was opening the door to Mrs. Trotter's Boarding House in Ottawa when he was shot in the head by someone waiting for him on the inside.
 Several people came running to the scene; however, there was no sign of the assassin.
-It was later determined that McGee was assassinated with a shot from a handgun by Patrick J. Whelan.
+It was later determined that McGee had been assassinated with a shot from a handgun by Patrick J. Whelan.

 McGee was given the first state funeral in Canada.
 His funeral in Ottawa was known to be one of the largest funerals in Canadian history, and his funeral procession in Montreal drew an estimated crowd of 80,000 out of a total city population of 105,000.
 He was interred in a crypt at the Notre Dame des Neiges Cemetery in Montreal.

 Patrick J. Whelan, a Fenian sympathiser and a Catholic, was accused, tried, convicted, and hanged for the crime on 11 February 1869 in Ottawa.
 The jury was decisively swayed by the forensic evidence that Whelan's gun had been fired shortly before the killing, together with the circumstantial evidence that he had threatened and stalked McGee.
 Historian David Wilson points out that forensic tests conducted in 1972 show that the fatal bullet was compatible with both the gun and the bullets that Whelan owned.
 Wilson concludes:

 The balance of probabilities suggests that Whelan either shot McGee, or was part of a hit-squad, but there is still room for reasonable doubt as to whether he was the man who actually pulled the trigger.

 Conspiracy theorists questioned his guilt, suggesting that he was a scapegoat for a Protestant plot.

 The government of Canada's Thomas D'Arcy McGee Building stands near the site of the assassination.
 A commemorative plaque has been installed at 138 Sparks Street by the Historic Sites and Monuments Board of Canada.

 The case is dramatised in the Canadian play Blood on the Moon by Ottawa actor/playwright Pierre Brault.
 Patrick J. Whelan was hanged in front of an audience of 5,000 people.
 The assassination of McGee is also a major component of Away, a novel about Irish immigration to Canada by Canadian novelist Jane Urquhart.